 If you don't have an account, sign up for Authn8.
 It's free for up to 3 users.
 Add the 2FA accounts you want to share with your AI agents.

-Step 2: Generate a Personal Access Token
+Step 2: Generate an MCP Token

 Step 3: Configure Your AI Client